TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/marl/MARL Deep Learning.md

 * *Assumption*: The environment has weakly homogeneous agents.

 * It has the following advantages over parameter sharing :
-	* This allows parameters to be trained on more diverse
+	* This allows parameters to be trained on more diverse data
 	* It retains the flexibility of each agent to adopt its own policy (which has been shown to yield higher returns).
 	* It is more sample efficient
 	* It leads to agents having a uniform learning progression since agents that perform poorly have access to the experiences of the best agents.